 Geoffrey von Maltzahn

 Geoffrey von Maltzahn joined Flagship in 2009 and is a VentureLabsTM Partner, where he focuses on inventing technologies and starting companies to address important challenges in sustainability, nutrition, and medicine.
 He is a founder and inventor of the platform technologies for the VentureLabsTM companies Seres Health, Pronutria, and Symbiota.
-Geoff is currently President of Symbiota and has served as the Chief Technology Officer of Seres Health, where he led the discovery of SER-109—the first clinically-validated Microbiome Therapeutic—and the generation of the company’s Microbiome Therapeutics™ platform.
+Geoff is currently Chief Technology Officer of Symbiota and has served as the Chief Technology Officer of Seres Health, where he led the discovery of SER-109—the first clinically-validated Microbiome Therapeutic—and the generation of the company’s Microbiome Therapeutics™ platform.
 He was Vice President Discovery of Pronutria, where he led the discovery of two pharmaconutrient products in clinical testing and the development of the company’s ProNutrein™ platform.

 Geoff is an inventor on over 100 patents and applications, including the first clinically-validated Microbiome Therapeutics for treating diseases of the human microbiome; the first tailored protein pharmaconutrients that act as prodrugs by delivering specific combinations of amino acids and peptides during digestion; the first technology to produce pure essential nutrients directly from sunlight; the first therapeutics that communicate in the body to more effectively find and treat cancer; ‘synthetic biomarkers’ for diagnosing and monitoring complex diseases; ‘nanoantennas’ for ultra-precise laser medicine; new ‘parts’ for nanotechnology; and other technologies to help address problems in biology, chemistry, engineering, and medicine.